drshahizan/HPDP/2526/assignment/A2/Group Parallel/big_data.md

 ### Observation

-Both Dask and Polars successfully utilized multiple CPU cores, reducing execution time and improving scalability compared to traditional Pandas.
+Both Dask and Polars successfully utilized multiple CPU cores, reducing execution time compared to traditional Pandas.
+However, as shown in Figure 3, Dask incurred significant task-graph scheduling overhead (~14 s) on this single-node workload, making it slower than both Pandas (~7.8 s) and Polars (~8.2 s) for this particular benchmark.

 ---